patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 ---
 import { AccessibilityDatalist } from './accessibility-datalist.js';

+PatternFly provides accessible components, but **we can't guarantee that your products will be accessible**.
+In order to ensure that your product is accessible, you will need to take additional steps during development.
+For guidance on this development work, you can refer to these guidelines.

 ## Prioritizing accessibility during development

 As you develop your product, it can be helpful to keep accessibility top of mind, by asking yourself a few questions:

-**1. Can all users discover and perceive elements?**

-If you can see or click on it, then all users should be able to locate and navigate to it, including those using a keyboard or other assistive technology such as a screen reader.
+- **Can all users discover and perceive elements?**: If you can see or click on it, then all users should be able to locate and navigate to it.
+This should include those that use a keyboard or other assistive technology, such as a screen reader.

-**2. Can all users interact with elements?**
+- **Can all users interact with elements?**.
 It should be easy for users to use an element once it's in focus.
-They should be able to interact with elements and initiate actions via keyboard (for example, pressing **Enter** to initiate a button action) and screen readers.
+They should be able to interact with elements and initiate actions via keyboard (like pressing **Enter** to initiate a button action) and screen readers.

-**3. Can all users understand elements?**

-It should be clear what actions elements can perform.
-For example, buttons should have visible text that would be clear out of context of the page.
+- **Can all users understand elements?**: It should be clear what actions elements can perform.
+  - For example, buttons should have visible text that would be clear out of context of the page.
 If not, it should have an aria-label or accessible name.

-## Development considerations
+## Development techniques

-There are items outside the scope of PatternFly, so you should keep these in mind to ensure accessibility:
+There are items outside the scope of PatternFly that you should prioritize to ensure accessibility:

 <br />